NLP-Suite/NLP-Suite/setup_Windows/readme_Windows.txt

 	Running STEP1 will not affect Anaconda if you already have it installed on your machine.
 	Installation may take a while.
 Do not turn off your machine or start running STEP2 until STEP1 is complete.
 When installation is complete you will see the message "The Anaconda3 installation is complete." in command line/prompt.

-	If something goes fundamentally wrong while running STEP1 and you get errors in both STEP1 and STEP2, you may need to delete Anaconda and reinstall it.
-To do that, you will need to run he PowerShell command with these three steps:
+	If something goes fundamentally wrong while running STEP1 and you get errors in both STEP1 and STEP2, you may need to uninstall Anaconda and reinstall it.
+To do that, you will need to run the PowerShell command with these three steps:
 		1. Right click the windows button on the lower left corner;
-		2. Select "PowerShell (Admin)"
+		2. Select "Windows PowerShell (Admin)"
 		3. Run the rd – r "$Home\Anaconda3"
 	Run STEP1 again.